 Private vs. Public

 Let’s start with the obvious.
 Private schools choose their students.
 They don’t serve English Learner students, students with expensive disabilities, or homeless students.
-Public schools are charged not only with working with these students, they are “held accountable” to doing so.
+Public schools are charged not only with working with more needy students, they are “held accountable” to doing so.

 But what about affluent kids of college educated families?
 What about all the stories we hear about “bored” gifted students in mixed-ability classrooms?
 Surely, they must do better in private schools.